Battery and Solar Powered Irrigation Controllers

 Both battery operated and solar powered controllers are available with different options and can be purchased in 6-12 station enclosure configurations.
 Battery operated controllers do not operate standard solenoids, the valves need to be converted to latching solenoids.

-Some controller options are Hunter XC Hybrid (optional solar panel kit separate), Hunter NODE (optional solar panel kit separate) and Rain Bird ESP-9V (6 stations each).
+Some controller options are Hunter XC Hybrid (optional solar panel kit separate), Hunter NODE (optional solar panel kit separate) and Rain Bird ESP controllers.
 These types of controllers have the same install process as a typical system controller, but you’ll need to be very intentional on solar panel placement for proper sun exposure.
 Check the manufacturer’s recommendations and site codes on whether additional batteries or rain sensors are needed.

 The popularity of solar energy continues to grow across the nation- while it has slower growth in the irrigation market, it is still noteworthy.
 Renewable resources (such as hydropower, biomass, geothermal, wind, and solar) are increasingly generating a bigger share of U.S. electricity; they make up about 20% of all U.S. electricity generation in 2020 (U.S. Energy Information Administration).
 Solar energy made up 2.3% of total U.S. electricity in 2020 (EIA).
 This is an exciting and positive change for the green industry.